heathermiller/wwwcurryon/2019/sessions/getafix-learning-to-fix-bugs-automatically.md

 _Andrew Scott_ graduated from Harvey Mudd College in 2017 with a BS in computer science.
 Since then I've been working at Facebook to study how developers change code, particularly the Getafix project which I'm presenting.

+_Satish Chandra_ obtained jis PhD from the University of Wisconsin-Madison in 1997, and a B.Tech. from the Indian Institute of Technology-Kanpur in 1991, both in computer science.
+From 1997 to 2002, he was a member of technical staff at Bell Laboratories, where his research focused on program analysis, domain-specific languages, and data-communication protocols.
+From 2002 to 2013, he was a research staff member at IBM Research, where his research focused on bug finding and verification, software synthesis, and test automation.
+From 2013 to 2016, he worked at Samsung Research America, where he led the advanced programming tools research team.
+In 2016, he started working at Facebook.
+He is an ACM Distinguished Scientist.